vaadin/base-starter-gradle/README.md

 If Tomcat fails to start with `Error during artifact deployment.
 See server log for details.`, please:
 * Go and vote for [IDEA-178450](https://youtrack.jetbrains.com/issue/IDEA-178450).
 * Then, kill Tomcat by pressing the red square button.
-* Then, open the launch configuration, "Deployment", remove the (exploded) war, click + and select `gradle-skeleton-starter-flow.war`.
+* Then, open the launch configuration, "Deployment", remove the (exploded) war, click + and select `skeleton-starter-gradle.war`.

 ## Running/Debugging In Intellij Community With Gretty in Development Mode